 Although infinite diversity would be fantastic, in organizations we typically work with demographics that have a limited number of groups, such as ethnicity.
 However, this metric is still useful to HR professionals and their stakeholders because it captures the essence of common diversity measures in a single, reportable number.

 It’s also readily explained to those who want more detail on what the metric actually represents: the probability that two randomly-selected employees are from different groups.
 By monitoring this metric as a supplement to traditional breakdowns, you can now more objectively determine if shifts in representation across your company could be considered increases or decreases in diversity.

-To make calculating this metric even easier for you, download this free spreadsheet and simply enter employee counts for each group of the demographic you’re interested in studying.
+To make calculating this metric even easier for you, download this free spreadsheet or use our Diversity Index Calculator to simply enter employee counts for each group of the demographic you’re interested in studying.
 You can’t change what you don’t measure, so get started now!

 Calculating Simpson's Diversity Index for your organization can help you gauge just how diverse your organization is, but it won't help you understand how you compare to your competitors and peers.
 For that added context, you might want to consider using Namely's quarterly benchmarking reports to see just how your business stacks up.
 In addition to comparing your SDI score to Namely's database of over 1,300 companies, Namely benchmarking reports gives you an in-depth look at your company's diversity, pay equity, and more.